Fire Insurance Coverage 101: Know What Your Fire Insurance Covers

 When there is a fire in your home, the damage can make the property unlivable, displacing your family into a temporary rental for months while you repair and rebuild.
 During that time, you rely on your home insurance to rebuild your home so you are able to get back to everyday life with your family.
 It helps to understand your fire insurance coverage, know what’s covered, and how much you can expect to receive.

 Your home fire insurance policy will pay out when there is damage to your home caused by a fire.
 That includes accidental fires and fires caused by natural disasters.
 It is part of your general home insurance policy, which also covers perils such as:

 - Theft and vandalism;

 - And earthquakes.

 You may have a Named Peril policy that lists those sources of damage that are covered or an All Risk policy, which covers every potential loss that is not explicitly excluded.

 What Does Basic Fire Insurance Coverage Include?

-After a fire, you need to understand what your fire insurance covers.
-There are three main areas covered by your insurance claim: structure, personal contents, and additional living expenses.
+The three main areas of fire insurance claims are Structure, Contents, and Additional Living Expenses.
 Between these three areas, the expenses incurred by the fire should be reimbursed by your insurance claim, but the amount may depend on the types of coverage you have and the extent of the damage.